mendix/docs/content/en/docs/refguide/modeling/resources/data-sets/oql/oql-subqueries.md

 ## 5 Subquery in HAVING

-A subquery can also be used in a `HAVING` clause similarly to how it is used in a `WHERE` clause.
+A subquery can also be used in a `HAVING` clause in a similar way to a `WHERE` clause.
 The difference is that only attributes and aggregates from the query can be referred to in the `HAVING` subquery.

 Example: